twurman/clarityeco/qa/template/README.md

 ##Template

-Two versions of question-answer are included in ClarityEco, both of which use Apache Thrift for remote procedure calls.
-The version in this directory is a stand-alone service for use in any application.
+The question-answer program in template/ is a stand-alone service for use in any application.

 ####Simple Demo
 If you just want to see a demo, run the following command: